oscarrock/hackintosh-msi-gf63-thin-9SC/README.md

 - Intel power gagdget
 - Hackintool

-Special thanks to: @jbwharris, @cm0270 and all the people interested in making this setup.
+Special thanks to: tonymacx86 forums.
+@jbwharris, @cm0270 and all the people interested in making this setup